m4ttsch/omscs-notes-notes/information-security/operating-system-security.md

 Once we authenticate the requesting entity, we employ **authorization** to grant or deny access to the requested resource.

-Note that the operating system doesn’t autonomously decide who accesses a given resource or not.
+Note that the operating system doesn't autonomously decide who accesses a given resource or not.
 System administrators must define **policies** that describe who can access what, and under which circumstances.

 The operating system implements a policy by performing access checks and either granting or denying access in accordance with the policy.